rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

      `haversine_distance` will not need this returned iterator.
   9. All APIs that run CUDA device code (including Thrust algorithms) or allocate memory take a CUDA stream on which to execute the device code and allocate memory.

+## Iterator requirements

+All input and output iterators must be device-accessible with random access.
+They must satisfy the requirements of C++ [LegacyRandomAccessIterator][LinkLRAI].
+Output iterators must be mutable.

 ## Multiple Return Values